 Listed buildings, buildings within a conservation area or scheduled monument are exempt from compliance with the energy efficiency requirements of this part to the extent that the requirements would unacceptably alter the character or appearance of such buildings (ie would be harmful to their significance in NPPF terms) (3).

 Separately, the following buildings are also subject to special consideration under part L:

-The aim for these buildings should be to improve energy efficiency as far as is reasonably practicable with prejudicing the character of the building or increasing the risk of long-term deterioration (4).
+The aim for these buildings should be to improve energy efficiency as far as is reasonably practicable without prejudicing the character of the building or increasing the risk of long-term deterioration (4).

 The guidance given by English Heritage from time to time should be taken into account in determining appropriate energy performance standards for building work in historic buildings (5).

 Buildings that are used primarily or solely as a place of worship are exempt from part L altogether, although this does not extend to other parts of the building used separately for offices, meetings, catering etc (6).

 Building Regulations compliance is monitored and certified by officers of the local authority's building control department.
 Their advice should be sought when planning works as to what Regulations will apply and what procedures to follow.